MaxwellBo/A-tour-of-Scala/README.md

 ^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/) or the [QFPL Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

 ^^ I've had to make some things simpler at the cost of expressiveness.
-An example includes `Monad` not extending `Functor`, but requiring `Functor` as a `implicit def`
+An example includes `Monad` not extending `Functor`, but requiring `Functor` as a `implicit def`.
+This isn't the "correct" way to do things.

 ## Contributing